ahanba/pyatus/README.md

   target_column: "ja_JP" # column number (integer starting from 0) or header string.
 Type ("int" or "str") should be the same as source column.

-# Specify True for checks you want to run, paths to read glossary or monolingual files, and source and target languages for spellcheck.
+# Specify True for checks you want to run, paths to read glossary and/or monolingual files, and source and target languages for spellcheck.

 checker:
   source_lang: "en_US"